Thursday, March 23, 2023

 Finally the hearing was under way.
 The hearing officer explained the procedures and asked if both sides had received the pertinent documents in the mail.
 Both sides verified that they understood and had the proper documents.

-As the officer began William suddenly interrupted, claiming he didn’t know that he could have an attorney.
+As the officer began Bill suddenly interrupted, claiming he didn’t know that he could have an attorney.

 The officer explained that he had just answered that he had received all the information, which stated that legal council was allowed.

-Karen testified to the verbal abuse that I had put up with along with the entire staff.
-She also stated that from the first day Rob was hired he harassed, belittled, cursed, yelled, beat on his desk, and threw fits, all directed at me.
+Carolyn testified to the verbal abuse that I had put up with along with the entire staff.
+She also stated that from the first day Bob was hired he harassed, belittled, cursed, yelled, beat on his desk, and threw fits, all directed at me.

 The fact that she quit a few days after me spoke volumes as well.
 I was convinced this would be an open and shut case.

-Chuck testified to the fact that I did not provoke Rob’s outburst.
+Charles testified to the fact that I did not provoke Bob’s outburst.

-The big surprise were the knives that Jackie and L.J. stuck deep in my back.
+The big surprise were the knives that Julie and CJ stuck deep in my back.
 When it came their turn to speak, nothing but lies poured out of their mouths.
-It sounded as if Jackie was reading a script.
-They backed William’s claims that the situation was my fault.
-Jackie told of the first day that I quit and how it hurt the entire staff.
+It sounded as if Julie was reading a script.
+They backed Bill’s claims that the situation was my fault.
+Julie told of the first day that I quit and how it hurt the entire staff.

 She was right in a sense.
 My leaving did hurt the staff, but management hurt everyone by allowing the behavior and I had to stand up for myself.